albertstarfield/apple-slick-rtx/README.md

 Albert and Willy live far apart, so they worked with limited networks and a consumer-grade connection.
 But hey, they got creative with Tailscale solution tunneling.

 Willy's got his i3-13100 Gen RTX3090 hosted on Ubuntu with Juice Server running smoothly.
-Bandwidth varies between the two, but the mission's on track.
+Bandwidth varies between the two (50mbps Symmetric on RTX side and 30mbps non symmetrical on Apple Silicon side), but the mission's on track.

 ![Image](https://raw.githubusercontent.com/albertstarfield/apple-slick-rtx/main/images/scr6.jpg)